Vaccines for COVID-19

 Researchers were not starting from scratch when they learned about SARS-CoV-2, the virus that causes COVID-19.
 Scientists have been studying coronaviruses for over 50 years and they had existing data on the structure, genome and life cycle of this type of virus.

 According to the CDC, the COVID-19 vaccines being used have gone through rigorous studies to ensure they are as safe as possible.
 Systems that allow CDC to watch for safety issues are in place across the entire country.

 Clinical trials for all vaccines must first show they meet rigorous criteria for safety and effectiveness before any vaccine, including COVID-19 vaccines, can be authorized or approved for use.
 The known and potential benefits of a COVID-19 vaccine must outweigh the known and potential risks of the vaccine.
-Learn more about how federal partners are ensuring the safety of COVID-19 vaccines in the United States.

 What about the safety of the J&J vaccine?

 We know the pause in distribution of this vaccine gave rise to important questions about safety.

 Since the April 13, 2021 announcement, the CDC and FDA partnered to complete a thorough safety review of the J&J vaccine.
 They conducted extensive outreach to providers and clinicians to discuss the extremely rare incidence of blood clots that had been reported.

 On April 23, 2021, the CDC and FDA released a joint statement declaring use of the J&J COVID-19 Vaccine should be resumed in the United States: “The FDA and CDC have confidence that this vaccine is safe and effective in preventing COVID-19.
 The FDA has determined that the available data show that the vaccine’s known and potential benefits outweigh its known and potential risks in individuals 18 years of age and older."

 All people living in the United States age 12 and older are eligible to schedule a vaccine appointment.